Operator Product States on Tensor Powers of $C^\ast$-Algebras: Entanglement Kernel and the Reduced Space and State

 \section{Entanglement Kernel and the Reduced Space and State}

-Throughout our presentation, we will oscillate between the categories of operator spaces and of operator systems.
-In this section, we first provide the minimal context needed to formulate the problem, which is entirely on operator spaces.
-The material is mostly compiled from the textbook by Blecher and Merdy \cite{BlecherBook} and the textbook by Pisier \cite{PisierBook}, and it contains relevant definitions and fundamental statements that will be referenced throughout our presentation.
-Hence, our goal here was to make the presentation self-contained rather than give an overview of the field.
+Throughout our presentation, we will oscillate between the categories of operator spaces and of operator systems, which are both extremely relevant for the program stated in our introduction.
+In this section, we first provide the minimal background needed to introduce the main concepts, formulate goals and sketch the road ahead.
+These initial steps can be formalized entirely in the category of operator spaces, hence we compiled a background material on it, mostly taken from the textbooks by Effros and Ruan \cite{EffrosBook}, by Blecher and Merdy \cite{BlecherBook} and by Pisier \cite{PisierBook}.
+It contains relevant definitions and fundamental statements that will be referenced throughout our presentation.
+This will will make the exposition self-sufficient and will fix the concepts and notation.

-In the second part, we introduce and exemplify the main objects to be studied, namely, the algebra of physical observables, which is the infinite tensor product $\Aa^{\otimes \ZM}$ of a nuclear $C^\ast$-algebra $\Aa$, the entanglement kernel of a state $\omega$ over this algebra and the quotient space $\Bb_\omega$ of $\Aa^{\otimes \ZM}$ by this kernel.
+In the second part, we introduce and exemplify the main objects to be studied, namely, the algebra of physical observables, which is the tensor power $\Aa^{\otimes \ZM}$ with a nuclear $C^\ast$-algebra $\Aa$, the entanglement kernel of a given state $\omega$ over this algebra and the quotient space $\Bb_\omega$ of $\Aa^{\otimes \ZM}$ by this kernel.
 As we shall see, the latter has the structure of an operator space and $\omega$ descends to a completely contractive functional $\bar \omega$ over $\Bb_\omega$.
-At this, point we formulate the reduction process in precise terms and point out the main challenges for moving the program forward.
+We point out, however, that $\Bb_\omega$ has the potential to carry additional structure which anticipates the next steps for moving the program forward.